The visuals in this video are decorative and do not provide additional information. This video does not contain audio.

 SMU Athletics has entered a new era, distinguished by excellence in academics and competition.
 Your investment supports SMU Athletics to powerfully contend in the ACC and compete effectively in whatever the future brings.

-Donors to the Student-Athlete Benefit Fund make an immediate impact on the student-athlete experience.
-By investing in our revenue-sharing program, you strengthen our ability to compete for years to come.
+Donors who support SMU's student-athletes make an immediate impact on the college experience, while creating life-changing opportunities for future success.
+By investing in the Student-Athlete Benefit Fund, you strengthen our ability to compete for years to come.

 Damon Evans, SMU Director of Athletics